carpentries-incubator/hpc-intro/_extras/discuss.md

 >
 > - Vary the number of threads used per process
 > - Reduce the number of cores used per node
-> - Allow the calculation to use Symmetric Mutithreading (SMT) if enabled
+> - Allow the calculation to use Symmetric Multithreading (SMT) if enabled
 >
 > Please ask for more information on these options from a helper!
 {: .challenge}